Labour government, 1964–1970: Africa

 The British "retreat from Empire" had made headway by 1964 and was to continue during Wilson's administration.
-The Federation of Rhodesia and Nyasaland came to present serious problems.
+Southern Rhodesia came to present a serious problem.

-The Federation was set up in 1953, and was an amalgamation of the British Colonies of Northern Rhodesia and Nyasaland and the self-governing colony of Southern Rhodesia.
-The Federation was dissolved in 1963 and the states of Zambia and Malawi were granted independence.
-Southern Rhodesia, which had been the economic powerhouse of the Federation, was not granted independence, principally because of the régime in power.
-The country bordered South Africa to the south and its governance was influenced by the apartheid régime, then headed by Hendrik Verwoerd.
+A self-governing colony, Southern Rhodesia had been the economic powerhouse of the Federation of Rhodesia and Nyasaland, but unlike North Rhodesia and Nyasaland had not been granted independence, principally because of the regime in power.
+The country bordered South Africa to the south and its governance was influenced by the apartheid regime, then headed by Hendrik Verwoerd.
 Wilson refused to grant independence to the white minority government headed by Rhodesian Prime Minister Ian Smith which was not willing to extend unqualified voting rights to the native African population.
 His government's view was that the native population was ingenuous, and doing that would lay them open to undue influence and intimidation.
 The franchise was open to those who had achieved a certain (fairly low) standard of education, and to property owners, and to people of "importance", i.e., chiefs and indunas – in other words, you needed to qualify for a vote – which many natives did.

 Smith's defiant response was a Unilateral Declaration of Independence, timed to coincide with Armistice Day at 11.00 am on 11 November 1965, an attempt to garner support in the UK by reminding people of the contribution of the colony to the war effort (Smith himself had been a Spitfire pilot).
 Smith was personally vilified in the British media.
-Wilson's immediate recourse was to the United Nations, and in 1965, the Security Council imposed sanctions, which were to last until official independence in 1979.
+Wilson's immediate recourse was to the United Nations, and in 1965, the Security Council imposed sanctions, which were to last until the Lancaster House Agreement in 1979.
 This involved British warships blockading the port of Beira to try to cause economic collapse in Rhodesia.
-Wilson was applauded by most nations for taking a firm stand on the issue (and none extended diplomatic recognition to the Smith régime).
+Wilson was applauded by most nations for taking a firm stand on the issue (and none extended diplomatic recognition to the Smith regime).
 A number of nations did not join in with sanctions, undermining their efficiency.
-Certain sections of public opinion started to question their efficacy, and to demand the toppling of the régime by force.
+Certain sections of public opinion started to question their efficacy, and to demand the toppling of the regime by force.
 Wilson declined to intervene in Rhodesia with military force, believing the British population would not support such action against their "kith and kin".
 The two leaders met for discussions aboard British warships, Tiger in 1966 and Fearless in 1968.
 Smith subsequently attacked Wilson in his memoirs, accusing him of delaying tactics during negotiations and alleging duplicity; Wilson responded in kind, questioning Smith's good faith and suggesting that Smith had moved the goal-posts whenever a settlement appeared in sight.
 The matter was still unresolved at the time of Wilson's resignation in 1976.